AnastasiaS37/web-larek-frontend/Architecture_description.md

 ### Data Layer

 #### ItemsData
 The ItemsData class is responsible for storing the array of all products (catalog) and the product card selected by the user for viewing.
-The class has the following fields:
+Fields:
-- protected field `ItemsArray`, which stores an array of objects of type `IItem`
+- protected field `ItemsArray` - stores an array of objects of type `IItem`
-- protected field `SelectedCard`, which stores an object of type `IItem` (the selected card) The class constructor accepts an instance of the event broker.
+- protected field `SelectedCard` - stores an object of type `IItem` (the selected card) <br>
-The class has the following methods:
+The class constructor accepts an instance of the event broker. <br>
+Methods:
 - `setItems`, which takes an array of objects of type `IItem` as a parameter — allows saving the array of products
 - `getItems`, which returns an array of objects of type `IItem` — allows retrieving the array of products
 - `setItem`, which takes an object of type `IItem` as a parameter — allows saving the product card selected by the user